joshpayette/remnant2-toolkit/LOCALSETUP.md

 You will need to create a Reddit app and a Discord app to allow users to sign in with those services.

-###### `NEXTAUTH_SECRET` Environment Variable

-This is a secret key used by NextAuth.
-You can generate a random string of characters using a tool like [https://passwordsgenerator.net/](https://passwordsgenerator.net/).

 ###### Discord

 1. Go to [https://discord.com/developers/applications](https://discord.com/developers/applications).